 Book 1: The Serpentine Garden Path, The Gardener’s Wife and Letters from the Gardener are available at http://www.smashwords.com and a hard copy of The Serpentine Garden Path can be ordered from http://www.amazon.com

-I am currently writing a novel based on the life of a different ancestor, Michael Eisan, a United Empire Loyalist who settled in Ship Harbour, Nova Scotia after the American Revolution.
-Its working title is The Missing Pieces of his Silence.
+I am currently writing a novel based on the life of a different ancestor, Michael Eisan, a Loyalist who settled in Ship Harbour, Nova Scotia after the American Revolution.
+Its working title is The Loyalist.
 You can read more about the research behind all these books in my blogs.

 I am a member of the executive of Victoria Writers’ Society, where I am in charge of the organization of critique groups.
 Critique groups are a great way to get feedback on your book without paying a fortune for an editor.